tweetium/tweeter-backend/README.md

-# tweeter-clone
+# tweeter-backend
-Research project to learn more by making a tweeter clone
+A Go backend written for the tweeter project.
+Tweet tweet!